lukaljubojevic/LearningToBeSysAdmin/README.md

 # Work in progress!
 Finish TODO in Systemd tutorial

-# LearningToBeSysAdmin
-My notes while learning to become a SysAdmin

 # Who am I?
 My name is Luka Ljubojević (21 M).
 I'm a full-time student at Faculty of Informatics and Digital Technologies - Rijeka, Croatia, third year of the undergraduate study.